Carbon-izer.com - The Katy Freeway Corridor

 Village Medical Plaza / 9055 Katy Freeway

-A four story medical office building is at the southeast corner of Corbindale Road and Katy Freeway.
+This four story medical office building (built in 1980) is at the southeast corner of Corbindale Road and Katy Freeway.
+There is a Walgreens Pharmacy on the first floor (with an exterior exit), though this just appears to be pharmacy only (it does, however, appear to sell pharmacy equipment).
 To the immediate east of it was the old location of Pappy's Café at 9041 Katy Freeway, which was opened in 1983 but moved in 2018 and demolished a few years later.

 Modern Pools & Service / 9067 Katy Freeway